Samsung/tizen-docs/docs/open-source-tizen/release-notes/tizen-3-0-m2.md

   - Additional features
     - Support for SDL timer with vblank has been added.
     - Support for rotation has been added.
-  - Vulkan
+  - Vulkan&reg;
-    - Support for using Vulkan directly (without wrapper) has been added.
+    - Support for using Vulkan&reg; directly (without wrapper) has been added.
     - Support for using WSI wrapper functions to avoid window system dependency has been added.
     - Support for avoid window system dependency in SDL has been added.
 - Evas render engine enhancement